modern-php/url-scanner-script/README.md

 ## Description

-A PHP script that scans a list of URLs and reports inaccessible URLs.
+A PHP script that scans a list of URLs and reports inaccessible URLs to standard out.

 ## Usage